There are two types of LPA:

 • Allowing your attorneys to appoint an investment manager to make decisions about your investments.

-You shouldn’t appoint anyone that you don’t trust to act as your attorney.
-The OPG oversees attorneys and deals with any complaints that arise about the way that attorneys are exercising their powers.
+You shouldn’t appoint anyone that you don’t trust to act as your attorney!
+The Office of the Public Guardian oversees attorneys and deals with any complaints that arise about the way they exercise their powers.

-When you make your LPA you can, but don’t have to, nominate up to five people to be told when your or your attorney(s) apply to the OPG for the LPA to be registered.
+register the LPA at the Office of the Public Guardian.
 Any people that you specify should be people who are involved in your life and who know you well.
-The notification acts as a safeguard because it allows those people to raise any concerns that they may have at the point of registration.
+The notification acts as a safeguard by allowing them to raise any concerns that they may have at the point of registration.

 • They are a professional (for example, a GP or your solicitor).